Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 2. This Week: Initiate an IT landscape assessment.

-3. This Month: Commission cloud consulting for public authorities.
+3. This Month: Commission an independent cloud readiness assessment.

 4. Quarter 1: Conduct a BSI C5 gap analysis.